fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 sparky = GoodDog.new
 => "This object was initialized!"
 ```
 In the above example, instantiating a new `GoodDog` object triggered the `initialize` method and resulted in the string being outputted.
-We refer to the `initialize` method as a __constructor__, because it gets triggered whenever we create a *new* object.
-The `initialize` method is a method that automatically/internally gets called when a new instance of the class is created using `Class::new`.
+The `initialize` method is a method that automatically/internally gets called when a new instance of the class is created using `Class::new` (contrast it with all other methods you define within a class, which aren't automatically called).
 Technically it's possible to instantiate an object without `initialize` being invoked (e.g. by calling `allocate` instead of `new`), though this is beyond the scope of the course.

-In Ruby, the `initialize` is treated as a special method (i.e. it is specifically reserved as a __constructor__), which allows it to be called when a new object is created (contrast it with all other methods you define within a class, which aren't automatically called).
-The purpose of the constructor is to __initiate the state__ of an object.
-Constructors __do not return__ any values.

-If we're being 100% technical, if we think about what a constructor is, it is a function or method that *instantiates* an object, more specifically in the context we're discussing an instance of a particular class. `initialize` does __not__ do this.
-This is the job of the `new` method.

 We can see this in action as we can instantiate an object of a class that __doesn't__ have an `initialize` method defined.
 ```